Abu Dhabi's long-troubled Etihad reports $870M loss in 2019

 Since 2016, Etihad has lost a total of $5.62 billion as its strategy of aggressively buying stakes in airlines from Europe to Australia to compete against Dubai-based Emirates and fellow rival Qatar Airways exposed the company to major losses.

 The company has since started to claw its way out of financial trouble.
 In February, Etihad announced it would sell 38 aircraft to an investment firm and a leasing company in a deal valued at $1 billion.
-It wasn't immediately clear if that revenue was included in its 2019 results.
+Etihad said that revenue would be reflected in its 2020 results.

 “There’s still some way to go but progress made in 2019, and cumulatively since 2017, has instilled in us a renewed vigour and determination to push ahead and implement the changes needed to continue this positive trajectory," Etihad CEO Tony Douglas said in a statement.